magenta/magenta/magenta/pipelines/README.md

 ### InvalidDictionaryOutput

-Thrown when Output() is used without a dictionary dependency, or Output(name) is given with a name and with dictionary dependency.
+Thrown when `Output` and dictionaries are not used correctly.
+Specifically when `Output()` is used without a dictionary dependency, or `Output(name)` is used with a `name` and with a dictionary dependency.

 InvalidDictionaryOutput is thrown in these examples:
 ```python